top of page

 Search

-We are delighted to announce our partnership with the incredible ethical fashion brand Poetry who are supporting our mission to make creativity and play a part of every child’s life.
-This partnership between The Herd and Poetry is also one of shared values around the preciousness and importance of materials.
+We are delighted to announce our partnership with British fashion brand POETRY who are supporting our mission to make creativity and play a part of every child’s life.
+This partnership between The Herd and POETRY is also one of shared values around the preciousness and importance of natural materials.

-The financial support from Poetry to The Herd will enable us to deliver around 50 days of play activity or theatre to families in the UK in a year.
+The financial support from POETRY to The Herd will enable us to deliver around 50 days of play activity or theatre to families in the UK in a year.
 This partnership will extend our reach, bringing more opportunities for joy, connection, and imagination to families who need it most.
-This is huge for us at The Herd and
+This is huge for us at The Herd.

-Poetry have been working in this way since they started over 20 years ago.
+POETRY has been working in this way since it was founded over 20 years ago.
 We're hugely inspired by this.
 REPLAY has changed everything for The Herd.
 When making art for children, it's impossible not to think about the future and about the moment when these children become adults.
 A moment that looks increasingly under threat because of the climate emergency.
 We don't want to scare, or burden children with a problem they played no part in causing, but we know that so much of children’s play provision - toys, soft play, technology - has no consideration for a world with finite resources.
-We don't want to be part of that and we want environmental responsibility to be at the heart of what we’re doing.
+We don't want to be part of that, and we want environmental responsibility to be at the heart of what we’re doing.
 We now ensure at least 80% of materials we use across all our projects and shows are recycled or from waste.

 By Ruby Thompson, Co-Artistic Director of The Herd